-Family Code 6340, 6321, & 6324 Allows a Domestic Violence Prevention Order to Force Move Out of Restrained Party Even if They’re the Only Owner on Title
+Family Code 6340, 6321, & 6324 Allows a Domestic Violence Prevention Order to Force Move Out of Restrained Party Even if They’re on Title

 The California Appellate Court’s 2020 decision in Braithwaite affirmed a Los Angeles County Superior Court ruling that the Domestic Violence Prevention Act (DVPA) and Family Code § 6340, 6321, and 6324 authorize a court to order the restrained party to move out of property and allow the protected party to use and possess the property.